prem0711-12/sql-support-case-studies/Case-01-Find All Orders With Customer Details/findings.md

 # Findings

-Received Query to find the customer details using order ID 5006.
+Received a request to find the customer details using order ID 5006.

 ## Investigation